Progress Chapter 154: It's Clobberin' Time

 The Chapter 154: It's Clobberin' Time was a professional wrestling event produced by Progress Wrestling.
 It took place on 26 August 2023, in London, England at Electric Ballroom.

+Eight matches were contested at the event.
+In the main event, Mark Haskins defeated Leon Slater.

 Production

 Storylines

 The event included matches that each resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
 Results were predetermined by Progress' creative writers, while storylines were produced on Progress' events airing on the Demand PROGRESS streaming service.

 Event

 The event started with the singles confrontation between Kid Lykos II accompanied by Kid Lykos and PROGRESS World Champion Spike Trivet accompanied by Bullit in a non-title match solded with the victory of the latter.
 Next up, Paul Robison picked up a victory over Nathan Cruz in singles competition.
 The third bout saw Lizzy Evo outmatch Kanji in another singles bout.
 Next up, Kid Lykos defeated Bullit by disqualification.
 In the fifth match, Charles Crowley, Gene Munny and Simon Miller defeated KC Navarro, Mike Bird and Tate Mayfairs in six-man tag team competition.
 Next up, Lana Austin defeated Raven Creed to secure the fifth consecutive defense of the Progress World Women's Championship in that respective reign.
 In the semi main event, All Elite Wrestling's QT Marshall defeated Chuck Mambo to retain the AAA Latin American Championship.

 In the main event, Mark Haskins defeated Leon Slater in singles competition.